axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/deposit-token.md

 ## Step 2.
 Choose the token and amount

-Choose the ERC20 token that you want to deposit, then enter the amount manually or select **Max** to transfer the entire balance of this token available in your connected wallet.
+Choose the ERC20 token that you want to deposit, then enter the amount manually or select **Max** to bridge the entire balance of this token available in your connected wallet.
 ![token-deposit-3](../assets/token-deposit-3.png)

 ## Step 3.
 Confirm your deposit

 1. Review the transaction details, including the gas fees associated with the deposit.
-Make sure you have enough ETH in your Ethereum wallet to cover the fees.
+Make sure you have enough ETH in your Ethereum wallet to pay gas.
 If everything looks correct, select **Deposit**.
    ![token-deposit-4](../assets/token-deposit-4.png)
 2. When prompted, sign the transaction in your connected wallet.
 3. Wait for the transaction to be confirmed by the network.
 Be patient, however, as transactions can take some time to complete, depending on network congestion and gas fees.